 be clear at the outset.

-have developed a fairly standard format for notes over the
+have developed a a few standard formats for notes over the

-composition and premiere, followed by a more substantial note on
+composition and premiere for each work, followed by a more

 Customization: Whenever possible, I see a set of notes